vue filter global level and asset options

 1 - Vue filter basics

-2 - Vue filter as an Vue Constructor Option
+2 - Vue filter as an Vue Instance Option

 2.1 - vue filter option basic example

-For a basic example of a vue filter option here I have just a filter that appends the string ‘foo’ to the beginning of anything that it is used with via the pipe symbol when using the mustache interpolation syntax.
+For a basic example of a vue filter option here I have just a filter that appends the string ‘foo’ to the beginning of anything that it is used with via the pipe symbol when using the mustache interpolation syntax for the text node of an element in a template.

 |